Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk: Results and discussion

 \section{Results and discussion}

 In order to present our results in terms of the dipolar coupling parameter, $\lambda$, as defined in equation \ref{eq:lambda}, the first property to be determined from the equilibrated filament configurations is the average distance between the first-nearest neighbors, or mean bond length $\langle b \rangle$, as a function of the running dipolar parameter---the squared dipole moment, $\mu^2$---and the chain length, $N$.

 Figure \ref{fig:bondlengths} shows the values of $\langle b \rangle$ obtained for every selected chain length along with the corresponding bond length of a dimer---i.e., a chain formed by just two dipoles---which is the minimal conceivable conformation in this system.
-As one can expect, for all the cases $\langle b \rangle$ decreases smoothly with increasing strength of the dipole moment.
+As expected, for all the cases studied, $\langle b \rangle$ decreases smoothly with increasing strength of the dipole moment.
 On the other hand, the chain length has a significant impact just for the shortest chains at high dipole moments, for which the observed decrease of $\langle b \rangle$ is lower.
-For longer chains, the change of this $\langle b \rangle$ is almost independent of $N$.
-The correct interpretation of this effect requires a detailed analysis of the arrangement of the dipoles in the chain as $\mu^2$, and consequently $\lambda$, are increased.
+For longer chains, the change of $\langle b \rangle$ is almost independent of $N$.
+The correct interpretation of this effect requires a complete understanding of the arrangement of the dipoles in the chain as $\mu^2$, and consequently $\lambda$, are increased.
 Such discussion is placed in Section \ref{sec:closed}.
 Finally, once the dependence of $\lambda$ on $\langle b \rangle$ has been numerically established for each selected value of $\mu^2$ and $N$, we can express all our results in terms of $\lambda$.